Divangus/Particles_Library/README.md

 - Copy the Files of ParticleLib to your project.

+- Move the `ParticleVShader.glsl` and `ParticleFShader.glsl` to the WorkingDir of the project.

 - Once in Visual Studio, open the project properties.

 - Navigate to C/C++ -> General, and add the directory of the include folder and include/ThirdParty to Additional Include Directories.